 11. Do I need a special CAD system for the use of NOGRID pointsBlow?

-The geometry of your glass container can be imported from each CAD system directly into NOGRID pointsBlow.
+The geometry of your bottle can be imported from each CAD system directly into NOGRID pointsBlow.

 12. Which is the best way to learn how to use NOGRID pointsBlow ?

 Within a training you will learn how to use NOGRID pointsBlow.
 There is also the possibility to create a project in order to develop all models and data required.